 - The Vermont demographic profile is still negative and challenging: we are shrinking and aging.

-- Median income is edging up slightly, and our ranking in the U.S. has jumped several positions, making progress toward this target indicator for the Vermont Futures Project.
+- Median income is down slightly, and our ranking in the U.S. has declined several positions, meaning other states are growing at higher rate.

-- Vermont continues to be a highly recommended place to live for quality of life.
+- Vermont continues to rank high as a place to live due to its strong quality of life.
 The average commute is lower than the national average and the number of acres in farm and forest programs remain strong preserving the landscape and outdoor recreation access.

-- While we don’t have new data this year, the 2015 data suggests that renters pay a high percentage of their income on home costs which is a troubling data point.
+- Data shows that renters pay a high percentage of their income on home costs which is a troubling data point.

 - We have seen very little change this year.

-- Vermont’s bond rating remains strong with elected leaders of both parties committed to ensuring this remains a priority.
+- Vermont’s bond rating remains strong with elected leaders of both parties committed to ensuring this remains a priority, however recent news reports suggest this may change.

 - Electricity rates are competitive for New England and yet high for the country, a regional advantage and national disadvantage.
-We are concerned that the regional advantage is temporary as we have seen recent increases proposed for rate reviews.
+We are concerned that the regional advantage is temporary as we have seen recent rate increases have been approved.

-- We saw a significant jump in broadband access, moving Vermont closer to the national average.
+- Broadband access in Vermont is close to the national average.
 While access does not mean utilization, progress is being made in high-capacity hubs, like Springfield and Chester.
-The access number is focused on download speeds greater than 3Mbps however over time as more people switch to using wireless internet, we may want to focus on that number.